• Skip to primary navigation

 You will need to plant your onion sprouts in full sun.

 Onions require a lot of light.
 12 or more hours of direct sunlight is necessary.
+So find a sunny spot in your yard, with loose soil, and plant your seedling spouts.

 How Deep to Bury Your Onion Plants